Merlin Olsen: Post-football career

 Olsen's last acting work was in the short-lived 1988 TV series Aaron's Way.

 Olsen was also the commercial spokesman for FTD Florists for many years.
 A part-time resident of the Coachella Valley, Olsen was the longtime radio and television spokesman for Palm Desert-based El Paseo Bank.

-Olsen also appeared in many Sigma Chi fraternity promotional campaigns; Merlin, along with his brother Phil, was a Life Loyal Sig, Significant Sig (given to members for distinguishing acts outside the fraternity) and a member of the Order of Constantine (given for service to the Fraternity).
+Olsen also appeared in many Sigma Chi fraternity promotional campaigns; he and his brother Phil were Life Loyal Sigs, Significant Sigs (given to members for distinguishing acts outside the fraternity), and members of the Order of Constantine (given for service to the Fraternity).
 Olsen donated one of his cleats, which were bronzed, to be used during the annual football rivalry between two Las Vegas high schools, Eldorado High School and Chaparral High School, which both opened in 1973.
 Each year, Olsen presented the "trophy" in the ceremony at the rivalry game.

 Olsen often co-hosted the Children's Miracle Network telethons, a humanitarian organization founded in 1983 by Marie Osmond and John Schneider.

 Awards

 He was named the Walter Camp Man of the Year in 1982 and Athlete of the Century for the state of Utah.
 During halftime of a basketball game between Utah State, Olsen's alma mater, and Saint Mary's on December 5, 2009, Utah State University announced that the playing surface inside Romney Stadium, home stadium for the university's football program, would be named Merlin Olsen Field in Olsen's honor.
 Because of Olsen's illness, Utah State decided not to wait until the 2010 football season to hold the ceremony; he was able to attend the game, but did not speak.
 A sculpture of Olsen was unveiled in a plaza south of the stadium during an official dedication ceremony in Fall 2010.

 In 1979, Olsen was inducted into the Utah Sports Hall of Fame.
 In 1980, Olsen was inducted into the National College Football Hall of Fame.
 In 1998, Olsen was inducted into the Utah Tourism Hall of Fame.
 Olsen was voted to the California Sports Hall of Fame Class of 2010, along with Bill Walton, Dwight Stones, and Jim Otto, among others.

 In 1983, Olsen served as Grand Marshal of the Rose Parade.